 Identify the Main Purpose of the Piece of WritingIn an ordinary way, an analytical essay aims to present and discuss a statement.
 An object of an investigation may also be a film or a literary work.
 To begin with, you should make a clear plan of what you are going to talk.
 A structured way of presenting information will help you to give comprehensible supporting ideas.

 Choose a TopicIn most cases, the teacher gives an assignment with a list of items you have to complete.
 Read the requirements attentively not to go the wrong path while elaborating on the issue.

 Know inside outYou should be competent in order to write a paper of scientific value.
 Include only true-to-fact and authoritative information.

 Formulate a Debatable Thesis StatementIn general, the thesis statement claims the theme you are going to write about.
 It may be presented by one or two statements.
 Make it all-encompassing and try to avoid hackneyed sentences.

 Provide Supporting ArgumentsWhile working with different sources, find evidence to demonstrate your point of view.

 Create a PatternThe scheme will organize the piece of writing and ease the process.
 Get a rough estimate of the essay size.
 Many instructors prefer classic structure with an introduction, at least two body paragraphs and a conclusion.
 Whatever pattern you choose, try to make an in-depth investigation.

 Part2.
 Getting down to Core Work

 IntroductionIn your introduction, present general facts about the subject.
 Do your best to light the sparkle of interest in your reader.
 It is not recommended to start with a question or overload this paragraph with unnecessary information.

 The main BodyEvery paragraph should contain a topic sentence, concentrating on a specific point of the theme, its analysis, and supporting sentences.

 QuotationsDo not forget to acknowledge the author or the source where you have taken an extract.
 If you do not paraphrase and just add some ideas as your own, it may be considered to be plagiarism.
 Get to know the rules how to quote correctly, depending on the style you use.

+SummarizingFinally, draw an inference from the evidence you have given before.
+Restate the thesis, and this way state in which way your investigation make difference.
 The final touch is to check the material carefully to mark the mistakes.
 There may be spelling, punctuation or grammar mistakes, some sentences may be formulated in the wrong way.
 One more method is to read the essay out loud.
 This helps check how the text is perceived and restate the ideas that sound awfully.
 Check whether all the titles and characters are written without mistakes.
 Additionally, ask your friend to estimate the paper and give advice.